This post may contain affiliate links. Please read my disclosure policy.

 For the Crust:

-1 cup unsalted butter, room temperature (2 sticks)
+- 1 cup unsalted butter, room temperature (8 ounces or 226g)

 For the Chocolate Layer:

-In a large mixing bowl beat together 1 cup of unsalted butter and 1 cup peanut butter until creamy – about 30 seconds.
+- In a large mixing bowl beat together 1 cup of butter and 1 cup peanut butter until creamy – about 30 seconds.
 Add the brown sugar and beat on medium speed until blended.
-Add the eggs, one at a time, beating well after each addition.
-Add the baking soda and 2 teaspoons vanilla and mix until blended.
+Mix in the eggs, one at a time, beating well after each addition.
+Add 2 teaspoons vanilla and mix until blended.

-In a medium bowl combine the oats, flour and salt.
+- In a medium bowl combine the oats, flour, baking soda and salt.
 Add the flour mixture to the butter and sugar mixture and blend on low until all the dry ingredients are incorporated.
 Scrape the sides and blend one more time until a crumbly dough forms.
 Set aside.

-In a small saucepan combine the chocolate chips, sweetened condensed milk and butter.
-Heat on medium low until the chocolate is melted.
-Remove from the heat and stir in the last two teaspoons vanilla.
+- In a small saucepan combine the chocolate chips, sweetened condensed milk and butter.
+Heat on medium low just until the chocolate is melted, stirring frequently.
+Remove from the heat and stir in 1 ½ teaspoons vanilla.

-Press 2/3 to 3/4 of the crumb mixture into the bottom of a 15x10x1 inch ungreased baking dish.
-Spread the chocolate mixture on top.
-Crumble the remaining oat mixture on top in clumps.
-Press gently to make the top more even.
-Bake at 350 degrees for 25 minutes or until the top is very lightly browned.
+- Press ¾ of the crumb mixture into the bottom of a 15x10x1 inch uncreased baking pan.
+Spread the warm chocolate mixture on top.
+Crumble the remaining oat mixture on top in clumps leaving some chocolate layer peeking through.
+Press down gently to make the top a little more even.
+Bake at 350°F for 25 minutes or until the top is very lightly browned.
 Cool and cut into bars.
 Store in an airtight container.

 Finally, we love a good peanut butter dessert and if you do too, you may want to try these super easy Peanut Butter Blondies and our Peanut Butter Sandwich Cookies too.
 We’re also crazy about this Peanut Butter Fudge Ripple Ice Cream – so delicious!